 Changes in Body Materials

 Parker was able to obtain enough Lucite that it did not have to cease “51” production entirely, and because celluloid was not on the critical materials list, Parker and other companies were able to continue making most of their pens using the same body materials as before.
-Waterman, on the other hand, appears to have seen the war coming and taken steps to forestall a materials crisis.
+The L. E. Waterman Company, on the other hand, appears to have seen the war coming and taken steps to forestall a materials crisis.
 Waterman’s Hundred Year Pen, introduced in 1939 and made of Lucite, was produced in black and transparent red, green, and blue.
 In 1940, Waterman introduced another Lucite pen, the $5.00 model 515.
 Here are a red 1940 Hundred Year Pen and a red 515:

 The first step toward working around what promised to be serious material restrictions was an unpublicized change, as late-production 1940 Hundred Year Pens (made in early-to-mid 1941) acquired some celluloid body parts.
 The black Hundred Year Pen shown here has a Lucite cap and a celluloid barrel: